California Bicycle Accident Lawyer

 California bicyclists enjoy a lot of sun-filled days.
 All year long they can hop on their bikes to get some miles in, or to spin to school or work.
-They gladly ride in the open-air, but when they must travel alongside vehicles they can face extreme risks.
-Bicyclists have as much right to the road as any vehicles, but careless drivers can make that ride a harrowing experience when they don’t watch out for those using the lanes.
+They gladly ride in the open air, but when they must travel alongside vehicles, they can face extreme risks.
+Bicyclists have as much right to the road as any vehicle, but careless drivers can make that ride a harrowing experience when they don’t watch out for those using the lanes.

-If you are struck by a careless driver and suffer a serious injury you owe it to yourself to know everything you can about your rights as a victim.
-Contact California’s Maison Law for a free evaluation of your case and a free lesson on what you’ll likely face when you must take on the driver’s insurance provider and its less than helpful agents.
+If you are struck by a careless driver and suffer a serious injury, you owe it to yourself to know everything you can about your rights as a victim.
+Contact California’s Maison Law for a free evaluation of your case.
+You are welcome to ask us any questions about California’s legal protections for bicyclists, and we will help you sort through the best options for your case.

-Martin Gasparian, the founder of Maison Law, worked at the corporate level for a decade and in that time gained valuable insight into the insurance game.
+Martin Gasparian, the founder of Maison Law, worked for the big insurance companies at the corporate level for a decade.
 He now uses that knowledge to help injured bicyclists win the compensation they need to recover and get back on their bikes again.

 If you are able to get up and move around after an accident, there are some steps you can immediately take to help build your case and show that the driver bears 100% of the blame for the collision: